-As part of the effort to address this, the Hospital has launched the AdventHealth Food is Health® program in the community.
+As part of the effort to address this, the Hospital is providing the AdventHealth Food is Health® program in the community.
 The AdventHealth Food is Health® program is an AdventHealth West Florida Division program which increases access to health education and healthy foods to improve the overall health of the communities the Hospital serves.
-Through collaboration with community partners, the program connects with low income/low access communities and provides free health education, health screenings and produce vouchers which are used to purchase fresh fruits and vegetables.
+Through collaboration with community partners the program connects with low income/low access communities and provides free health education, health screenings and produce vouchers which are used to purchase fresh fruits and vegetables.
 Since adopting the plan, the Hospital has partnered with several community organizations to expand the services the program can offer and provide more locations within the community.
-By the end of 2021, the Hospital held five of their planned classes, providing education to 222 participants and giving 1,039 produce vouchers.
-Recognizing the impact of nutrition on diabetes, the Hospital also established a paid program for employees to volunteer at local organizations focusing on food access and insecurity.
-By the end of 2021, 209 volunteer hours had been served.
+By the end of 2021, 42 community members had completed the class series and 270 produce vouchers were provided.
+The Hospital also established a paid program for employees to volunteer at local organizations focusing on the priority.
+In 2021, eight volunteer hours were served.